 Do you have the drive to shape Australia?

-Applications will open on 17 June 2020 for the 2021 Westpac Future Leaders Scholarships, a postgraduate scholarship program supporting exceptional individuals to undertake postgraduate study at the University of Melbourne.
+Applications are open for the 2021 Westpac Future Leaders Scholarships, a postgraduate scholarship program supporting exceptional individuals to undertake postgraduate study at the University of Melbourne.

 If you’re commencing a PhD or Masters by coursework in 2021 at the University of Melbourne, apply before 2 September 2020.